ansel86castro/cybtans-sdk/README.md

 ```
 ServiceGenerator -n Customers -o Customers -sln eStore.sln
 ```
-It will generate the following projects inside the `Customer` folder.
+It will generate the following projects inside the `Customers` folder.
   - *Customers.Services* : Contains your service logic the only project you need to focus
   - *Customers.Clients* : The client library for calling your services.
 Use this library into client applications or gateways.
 You will need to import the Customer.Models library.
   - *Customers.Models* : The request and response message of your services